 Planes land on Mai Khao beach, on the west coat of Phuket island, but only during high season.
 Plane Spotting in Phuket just moved to our list of 16 things to do in Phuket.
-Watching planes landing in Phuket has become a very popular attraction in the recent years.
-It’s easy, fun, super impressive and with such a beautiful beach as a background it is definitely a great photo playground.
+Watching planes landing in Phuket has become a top-rated attraction in recent years.
+It’s easy, fun, super impressive and with such a beautiful beach as a background, it is an excellent photo playground.
 So where is it?
 How do we go there?
 Is it allowed?
 Let’s see if we can answer some of these questions.